Terbinafine Cream

 The time it takes for Terbinafine to work depends on various factors, including the severity of the fungal infection and the form of Terbinafine prescribed.

-Terbinafine tablets for nail infections are usually taken for six weeks, but improvements may not be noticeable until a few months after.
+Terbinafine tablets for nail infections are typically taken for six weeks, but improvements may not be noticeable until several months after treatment.

 For fungal skin infections, Terbinafine is usually taken for a considerably shorter time of between 2 and 6 weeks.

-It is important to follow your doctor's advice on how long you should take the treatment.
+It is essential to follow your doctor's instructions on the duration of treatment.
 Stopping treatment too soon may cause the condition to return.
-If you are unsure how long you should take Terbinafine, seek advice from your doctor.
+If you are unsure how long to take Terbinafine, consult your doctor for guidance.

 References